thatInfrastructureGuy/sqltocsvgzip/README.md

 http.ListenAndServe(":8080", nil)
 ```

-`Write` and `WriteFile` should do cover the common cases by the power of _Sensible Defaults™_ but if you need more flexibility you can get an instance of a `Converter` and fiddle with a few settings.
+If you need more flexibility you can get an instance of a `Converter` and fiddle with a few settings.

 ```go
 rows, _ := db.Query("SELECT * FROM users WHERE something=72")